ancient-military-history

 Imperial Bodyguard and Palace Security

 The primary duty of the Praetorian Guard was the protection of the emperor.
 Cohorts guarded the imperial palace on the Palatine Hill and accompanied the emperor on all public appearances, military campaigns, and journeys.
-A special detachment, the speculatores (scouts), handled close‑protection work and intelligence gathering.
+A special detachment, the speculatores (scouts), handled close-protection work and intelligence gathering.
+These speculatores operated in civilian clothes when necessary, mingling with crowds to detect threats.
 The Guard also controlled access to the imperial quarters, screening visitors and keeping watch at the gates.
-In times of danger, entire cohorts would form a defensive ring around the emperor’s person.
+In times of danger, entire cohorts would form a defensive ring around the emperor’s person, a practice known as the cohors praetoria in procinctu.

 Political Influence and Succession Manipulation

 No other Roman institution wielded as much political power as the Praetorian Guard.
-Because they controlled the physical safety of the emperor, their loyalty was crucial.
+Because they controlled the physical safety of the emperor, their loyalty was paramount.
 When an emperor fell out of favor with the Guard, the consequences were often lethal.
 The most notorious example was the assassination of Caligula in 41 CE.
-After the emperor was killed by a conspiracy of senators and Praetorian officers, the Guard found Claudius hiding in the palace and proclaimed him emperor, effectively selling the throne to him.
+After the emperor was killed by a conspiracy of senators and Praetorian officers, the Guard found Claudius hiding in the palace and proclaimed him emperor, extracting a generous donative in return.
 This pattern repeated throughout the first three centuries: Galba, Otho, Vitellius, and many others rose and fell based on the Guard’s support or opposition.

-The Guard’s political role also manifested in the form of bribery.
-New emperors routinely paid each Praetorian a substantial donative (bonus) upon accession, and failure to pay could incite revolt.
+The Guard’s political role also manifested in bribery.
+New emperors routinely paid each Praetorian a substantial donative upon accession, and failure to pay could incite revolt.
 Emperor Didius Julianus famously “won” an auction for the throne in 193 CE by promising the largest donative, but the Guard quickly abandoned him for Septimius Severus.
-Severus later disbanded the existing Guard and replaced it with his own loyal veterans, a reform that temporarily restored discipline.
+Severus later disbanded the existing Guard and replaced it with his own loyal veterans, a reform that temporarily restored discipline but at the cost of overturning the Guard’s traditional composition.

 Military Interventions and Civil Order